Data-Driven-World/d2w_mini_projects/mp_template/Readme.md

 In implementing this program, you should try to apply the following concepts:

 - Object-oriented design: Try design your program as objects.
-Use UML diagram to specify the relationship between the classes that you use.
+Use UML diagrams to specify the relationship between the classes that you use.
 See if you have any of the following relationships:
     - *has-a* relationship
     - *is-a* relationship
 - Inheritance: One specific object-oriented feature in this problem is to use inheritence for the different `Vehicle` subclasses.
 - Property: Try to implement your object using property instead of just attributes.
 - Data Structures: Try to implement some of the data structures either using Python's built-in types or create your own data types. **One of the feature is to find and retrieve vehicle information**.
-Instead of using Python's list, can you use other data type to make this operation more efficient?
+Instead of using Python's `list`, can you use other data type to make this operation more efficient?
 - Modularization: Try to create different functions or methods in your class and modularize your code to some unit tasks.
 - Compositions: Try to call another functions or methods from within a function or a method.
 - Database: Try to save your data into a database and retrieve it when you need it.